What Ever Happened to Baby Jane? (film): Filming

+Alleged on-set feuds

+Rumors of Davis and Crawford clashing on set were widely reported during the production, with Davis allegedly stepping on Crawford's head during the filming of a fight scene, following a retaliation in which Crawford placed weights in her robe, resulting in Davis straining her back after filming a scene in which Jane drags Blanche across the floor.
+Davis also disapproved of Crawford's alleged drinking during the shoot.

+During filming in September 1962, Hedda Hopper mentioned hosting Crawford and Davis at her home for "an interview dinner."
+Crawford dismissed rumors of a feud between herself and Davis, expressing her desire to collaborate with her co-star since 1944 when they were both under contract to Warner Bros.
+Producer William Frye had recommended the source novel to Davis in 1960 but could not secure the rights.
+Davis then offered the story to Alfred Hitchcock, who had prior commitments.
+Variety quoted Davis from a television interview, stating that the two women had "too much pride to quarrel."
+Another report from Variety in August 1962 confirmed the friendly atmosphere on set.
+As a Pepsi-Cola Company board member, Crawford supplied the soft drink to the cast and crew throughout the shoot, although Aldrich occasionally brought bottles of Coca-Cola as a prank.

 In a 1972 telephone conversation, Crawford told author Shaun Considine that after seeing the film she urged Davis to go and have a look.
 When she failed to hear back from her co-star, Crawford called Davis and asked her what she thought of the film.
 Davis replied, "You were so right, Joan.
 The picture is good.
 And I was terrific."
 Crawford said, "That was it.
 She never said anything about my performance.
 Not a word."

-During the filming of Hush...Hush, Sweet Charlotte (1964), Crawford acknowledged to visiting reporter and author Lawrence J. Quirk the difficulty she was having with Davis because of the Oscar incident, but added, "She acted like Baby Jane was a one-woman show after they nominated her.
+During the filming of Hush...Hush, Sweet Charlotte (1964), Crawford acknowledged to visiting reporter and author Lawrence J. Quirk the difficulty she was having with Davis but added, "She acted like Baby Jane was a one-woman show after they nominated her.
 What was I supposed to do?
 Let her hog all the glory, act like I hadn't even been in the movie?
 She got the nomination.
 I didn't begrudge her that, but it would have been nice if she'd been a little gracious in interviews and given me a little credit.
 I would've done so for her."

+The alleged on-set feuding between the two actresses was documented in the 1989 book Bette and Joan: The Divine Feud, which later served as the basis for the anthology television series Feud (2017).